ZhengMianlun/ZhengMianlun.github.io/_pages/about.md

 <br/>
 <br/>
 # Recent News
+* Excited news!
+I got an oral acceptance to CVPR 2021.
+Please check out my publication page for interesting demos~

 * Here comes the new semester.
 Due to the Covid-19, we still have to work from home.
 Stay healthy and happy!

 * I've finished the three-month internship at Adobe Research.
 I appreciated my mentor Yi Zhou for her kindful guidance.
 We are going to continue our project this semester.

 * My paper regarding the 6-DoF haptic based virtual assembly training was accepted to the journal.
 And my paper about controlling the secondary motion in physical simulator was also accepted to a conference.